-The number of retail sales positions is expected to increase by 7% between 2014 and 2024, according to the U.S. Bureau of Labor Statistics.
-Within the field of purchasing management, jobs were expected to grow by only 1%.
-As of 2015, median wages for positions in retail sales were $10.60 per hour, while purchasing managers made $51.98 per hour.
+The number of retail sales positions is expected to decrease by 2% between 2018 and 2028, according to the U.S. Bureau of Labor Statistics.
+Within the field of purchasing management, jobs were expected to grow by 4%.
+As of 2018, median wages for positions in retail sales were $11.70 per hour, while purchasing managers made $57.18 per hour.
 Many retailers prefer to hire entry-level managers who have an associate's or bachelor's degree in marketing, merchandising or business (www.bls.gov).

 Fully online bachelor's and master's degree programs are offered in merchandising and related fields, like marketing management.
 Acquiring a job in retail sales may not require an official degree, though students who obtain merchandising degrees will have better odds at being considered for management positions.